printJerome05/EMAILER/README.md

 THIS IS A VB NET PROJECT TO SEND A EMAIL

+DOWNLOAD THIS FIRST - EMAILER.msi in the files above

 Step 1: Go to setting setup the username first only use your gmail account

 Step 2: Go to gmail https://myaccount.google.com/security and add atleast one 2 Step Verification